Gambling.com Rating: 7/10

 Rewards Club | Earn points for betting which can be redeemed for free bets. |

-There’s no live streaming, which limits the experience, but the match tracker helped.
+There’s no live streaming, which limits the experience, but the match tracker helps for football.
 I could see possession stats, score updates, and visual pitch diagrams, which gave me enough context to make informed bets.

-When selecting the ‘Prematch’ filter in the left-hand menu I could easily filter out matches that I could place a bet builder on, which was useful ahead of a weekend of football.
+When selecting the ‘Prematch’ filter for football odds, I could easily see which matches I could place a bet builder on, which was useful ahead of a weekend of football.

 Payment Method | Minimum Deposit | Average Withdrawal Time |